onlinecity/devops-tools/README.md

 -r configure/requirements.txt
 ```

+#### Terraform

+The plugin does not install terraform but instead installs tfswitch to help with getting the correct terraform version.
+We require our terraform project to define the terraform version with `required_version` and then use tfswitch to install it.

 #### Scripts

 The base config plugin includes some scripts to help bootstrap a new project.

 Available scripts:
   * __bootstrap-envrc-private__ - this command will setup direnv for using a private .envrc file
+  * __bootstrap-pre-commit__ - this command will create a basic pre-commit config with yamllint and tflint

 #### TODO (future plans ?)